El Gouna Travel Guide: Egypt's Planned Lagoon Resort Town

 Water Sports

-The lagoons provide consistent wind for kitesurfing, and El Gouna is a recognised kitesurfing destination with several schools offering instruction and equipment rental.
-Flat water and reliable conditions make it suitable for beginners and intermediate riders.
-Sailing is also available through the marina.
-Diving on the nearby offshore reef is accessible but not exceptional by Red Sea standards.
+The lagoons provide consistent wind for kitesurfing, and El Gouna is a recognised kitesurfing destination with several schools.
+Kitesurfers and MagicBoards are two of the better-regarded schools, offering instruction from approximately $60–80 per session including equipment.
+Flat water and reliable conditions make El Gouna suitable for beginners and intermediate riders.
+Sailing is also available through the marina; day charters start at approximately $150 for a small sailing boat.

 El Gouna Film Festival